 Amaaaaazing texture!
 That’s what everyone has to say about our DIY Floam Slime.
-Also called crunchy slime because of the fun popping noises, the best part about our floamy slime or our slimy-floam is that you get to adjust the texture!
-Ever wanted to know how to make floam slime?
+Also called crunchy slime because of the fun popping noises!
+What is floam?
+It’s an easy to make slime with little balls in it!
+No need to buy it, we’ll show you exactly how to make floam slime below.
 Grab your ingredients and let’s get started!

 We love slime, and it shows!
 Slime is one of the coolest chemistry experiments you can share with your kids {along with fizzing science experiments of course!}

 We actually had the opportunity to turn this homemade floam slime into an actual slime science experiment.
-My son is gravitating towards science experiments and using the scientific method more and more lately.
+My son is gravitating towards science experiments and using the scientific method more lately.

 Click on the images below for fun floam recipe variations.